kenlasko/k8s/docs/NASCONFIG.md

 The script exists on a [pod](/manifests/network/cilium/overlays/home/deploy-cert-watcher.yaml) that mounts the [wildcard certificate](/manifests/network/cilium/overlays/home/letsencrypt-wildcard.yaml) in a folder.
 When the certificate is updated, it triggers the update script.

 ## Configuration Notes
-The script requires a few things are configured properly on the NAS.
-These seem to be overwritten by updates, so needs to be run after a NAS upgrade.
+The script requires a few things are configured properly on the QNAP NAS.
+These seem to be overwritten by QNAP updates, so I've created a [script](/scripts/configure-qnap-permissions.sh) that should be run on the QNAP NAS after any QNAP firmware upgrades.
+This script has been copied to the NAS at `/share/appdata/configure-qnap-permissions.sh`.
+Alternatively, copy/paste the below commands via SSH on the NAS.

 ### Unable to login to NAS with SSH key
 If there is difficulty logging in to the NAS using the SSH key, ensure the NAS has the public key for the private key stored in the `nas01-sshkey` secret.
 This is mounted at `/share/homes/kenadmin/.ssh`, but by default, SSH creates a base home folder at `/home/kenadmin`.
 To fix this, SSH to the NAS manually with password and create a symlink to the "real" home directory: